Mariam-ZV/Mariam-ZV/README.md

 SQL-based analysis of music streaming data focused on extracting insights from raw datasets using structured queries.

 **Key work:**
-- Designed and queried relational datasets using joins, subqueries, and CTEs
+- Designed and queried relational datasets using joins, subqueries, CTEs, and window functions
-- Analysed artist, track, and genre performance
+- Analysed artist, track, genre, and platform performance using analytical SQL
+- Built ranking, contribution, and trend-based metrics for business analysis
-- Evaluated label efficiency using streams per release
+- Evaluated label and release performance using stream and engagement metrics
-- Identified patterns in popularity and playlist exposure
+- Identified patterns in popularity, playlist exposure, and streaming behaviour

 **Tools:** MySQL • Analytical SQL • Subqueries • CTEs • Window Functions